Joe Biggs: Legal repercussions

 On May 4, 2023, after the three-month trial in D.C., Biggs was found guilty of seditious conspiracy; obstructing an official proceeding and criminal conspiracy thereto; conspiracy to prevent an officer from discharging any duties; interference with law enforcement during civil disorder; and destruction of government property.
 Judge Kelly ruled that Biggs' destruction of a fence separating rioters and police qualified the defendant for "a terrorism sentencing enhancement sought by prosecutors", who asked for a 33-year sentence.
 Prior to sentencing, Biggs apologized to the court, blaming his actions on personal and familial difficulties, and conceded that "I know that I have to be punished and I understand".
 On August 31, Kelly sentenced Biggs to 17 years of federal imprisonment.

 Two days later, Biggs told Alex Jones that his veteran's pension had been revoked, and that if Donald Trump was successful in the 2024 presidential election, "I know he'll pardon me.
 I believe that with all my heart".
 On CNN Republican Town Hall with Donald Trump, the former president said that he—if elected—would look into pardoning a large portion' of the Capitol riot defendants."
 In the run up to Ohio's Republican primary for the 2024 US Senate election, incumbent senator JD Vance was trying to redefine the extent of the Capitol attack, saying that Biggs and the other men who destroyed barricades, led the intruders, and attacked Capitol officers were sentenced too harshly in comparison to other criminals.
 On January 20, 2025, President Trump instead commuted Biggs' sentence, effective immediately; he was released from federal prison that same day (having previously been scheduled for release on December 7, 2035).

+On April 14, 2026, the United States Attorney for the District of Columbia, Jeanine Pirro, asked the United States Court of Appeals for the District of Columbia Circuit to vacate the seditious conspiracy convictions connected to the January 6 attack on the US Capitol (United States of America v.
+Ethan Nordean, et al.), allowing the federal government under the second Trump administration to dismiss the indictments with prejudice; this would include Biggs' conviction.